damienwin/Basic-Recognition-NeuralNetwork/README.md

 # Basic-Recognition-NeuralNetwork
-Neural Network from scratch on Python to identify inputted and hand-drawn numbers and objects.
+Shallow and Deep Neural Network from scratch on Python used on various datasets.